floatingatoll/tutorials/README.md

 ### Some of these documents use smart quotes!

 Indeed.
 Smart quotes are restricted to body copy.
 Please open an issue if you find any in code.

+### Will there be videos someday?

+I'd like that, yes.